Skip to Content

 Instructions

-• Sprinkle with about 1/2 tsp of each of the herbs and seasonings, rubbing in until the turkey is evenly coated.
+2. Sprinkle with about 1/2 tsp of each of the herbs, seasonings, salt and pepper, rubbing in until the turkey is evenly coated.

-• Place a drip pan (preferable a disposable aluminum pan) in the bottom of your grill.
+3. Place a drip pan (preferably a disposable aluminum pan) in the bottom of your grill.

-• If using a charcoal grill, place charcoal around the drip pan, light and heat until coals are glowing and about 300-350 degrees.
+5. If using a charcoal grill, place charcoal around the drip pan, light and heat until coals are glowing and about 300-350 degrees. (see notes below)

 The prep time includes time to heat the grill.